ShivaniB-TU/tech-resume/README.md

           <br />
           <img src="aws.png" alt="Proof of Completion" width="200" height="150" border="2" />
           <br/>
-          <b>Using linux for creating an Algo VPN using AWS</b>
+          <b>VPNs using AWS</b>
           <li>Created an E2 AWS console</li>
           <li>Created a Virtual Private CLoud with Internet Gateways</li>
           <li>Utilized IAM (Identity and Access Management)</li>
-<p>The point of this excersise was to challenging but useful to learn how to make my own VPN using Amazon Web Services and a linux system.
-Whilst utilizing Ubuntu when installed into virtual box, I was able to share files from my host device (my laptop) to my virtual disk.
-Additionally, I created my own Algo VPN that, with my AWS E2 Instance supported IP network, to verify the connection. </p>
+<p>Simlarly to the ALgo VPN I created using DigitalOcean, I was able to create my own Algo VPN Server, and deploy it in the AWS cloud host.
+However, this time I did this in two different ways.
+The first way was very similar to how I deployed my own Algo VPN server onto the DigitalOcean cloud, however this time I deployed it on an AWS cloud.
+Additionally, the other way I created my second personal VPN was by using an EC2 instance and an OpenVPN.
+After configuring my EC2 instance, creating security groups and creating an elastic IP I was able to disable public access to the VPN allowing only the users I created to use the private, safe network.</p>
           <img src="awsconsole.png" alt="Proof of Completion" width="250" height="150" border="2" />
           <img src="e2instance.png" alt="Proof of Completion" width="250" height="150" border="2" />
           <img src="awsdescription.png" alt="Proof of Completion" width="250" height="150" border="2" />